 I have no plans to write a third book at this time, chiefly because I don’t have any idea who or what it would be about.
 (Sebastian is a few years too old to be the narrator of a YA novel, alas!)

-It says in the back of my UK edition of Arrow that Swift was the last book in the Knife series.
+Why does the back of my UK edition of Arrow say Swift is the last book in the Knife series?

-That was a publisher’s error which has since been corrected.
-In fact, Arrow is the last book of the Knife series, while Swift is the first book of a separate (but related) trilogy about the piskeys and spriggans of Cornwall.
+That was a mistake which was corrected in later editions.
+Arrow is the last book of the Knife series, while Swift is the first book of a separate (but related) trilogy about the piskeys and spriggans of Cornwall.

 When will Arrow be available in the USA?

 US paperback and e-book editions were released by Enclave Publishing in April 2016.
 Buy links for Arrow can be found here.

 Are Knife and Faery Rebels: Spell Hunter the same book?
 What about Rebel and Wayfarer?

 They are the same, just with different titles and covers.
 Only a few words of British usage/slang were changed for the North American editions.

-For the first book, Knife was my original title; but my original US publisher felt it wasn’t the right choice for marketing the book, and they also wanted to emphasize the faery aspect of the series.
+Knife was my original title for the first book; but my former US publisher felt it set the wrong tone and wanted to emphasize the faery aspect of the series.
 So it ended up as Faery Rebels: Spell Hunter in the US instead.
 With the second book, the reverse happened.
 Wayfarer was my original title and my US publisher was happy to keep it; but my UK editor suggested Rebel, so we went with that.
-However, the new US paperbook and e-book editions from Enclave Publishing all use the UK titles.
+However, the US paperback and e-book reprints from Enclave Publishing use the UK titles.